 Cocaine is dangerous drug with unpredictable side effects and high rates of serious health risks and addiction associated with its use.

-Spotting Cocaine Abuse
+Spotting Cocaine Dependence

 As a stimulant, when someone is under the influence of cocaine, they are likely highly energized, talkative, happy, alert, and mentally focused.
 They may appear hypersensitive to touch, light, and sound.
 Individuals are more liable to make poor choices when abusing cocaine, engaging in behaviors that may be deemed hazardous or unsafe.
 Mood swings, from high to low, are common indicators of cocaine abuse.

-When large amounts of cocaine are taken, a person can become agitated, paranoid, and suffer from delusions.
+When large amounts of cocaine are taken, a person can become agitated, paranoid, and suffer from delusions during substance abuse.
 They may become violent, aggressive, and unpredictable.
 Irregular sleeping and eating habits may also indicate cocaine abuse as can the presence of drug paraphernalia, such as crack pipes; burned spoons from heating the rocks; drug injection materials; shoelaces or rubber tubing to tie off veins for injection; rolled-up paper, open pens, or straws used to snort the powder; as well as credit cards and razors to arrange it into lines.
 Evidence of cocaine powder may be visible on a person’s nose and mouth or on their clothes, and/or a person may suffer from burns to the hands or fingers.

 A person who is abusing cocaine may refer to it by slang names, such as crack, blow, snow, and rock.